konstantin89/linux-netlink-process-monitoring/README.md

 This executable registers logger callback to the process events monitor</br>
 and prints events to stdout.

-### TODOs
+## TODOs

-* Callback context should be released when callback is deleted.
-It should be shared_ptr
+* Callback context should be shared_ptr, and be released when callback is deleted.